 Manganese is an essential mineral.
 It’s crucial for our health, as it’s a cofactor for many enzymes and plays a key role in their activities.

 Also, manganese is involved in amino acid, cholesterol, and glucose metabolism!
 Moreover, manganese is involved in bone formation, reproduction, and immune system.
 It helps the body fight oxidative stress.[1,2,3]

-Most manganese in the body is stored in bone.
-The liver, pancreas, kidney, and brain contain manganese as well.
+Most manganese in the body is stored in the bones.
+The liver, pancreas, kidneys, and brain contain manganese as well.